How Heat Pumps Work

 How Do Heat Pumps Work?

 Unlike conventional, less efficient heating and cooling systems, electric heat pumps draw heat from the environment and move it indoors to heat or move it outdoors to cool a home.
 There are three main types of heat pumps: air source heat pumps, ground source heat pumps, and heat pump water heaters.
 Heat pumps require electricity to run but deliver more energy than they use by concentrating and moving heat rather than generating it.
+These newer, more advanced technologies are designed to work well and keep you warm even through New York winters.

 Air Source Heat Pumps